 - Content that contains mentions of your site/business/brand

-In a nutshell, lengthy anchor texts don’t matter, but rather long anchor texts contextually related and relevant to the page they are linking to.
+In a nutshell, how our SEO agency London team interprets this, is that lengthy anchor texts don’t matter, but rather long anchor texts contextually related and relevant to the page they are linking to.